Lambton Surname

 Lambton Last Name Statistics demography

-In The United States those bearing the Lambton last name are 20.96% more likely to be registered with the Democratic Party than the national average, with 74.19% registered to vote for the party.
+In The United States those holding the Lambton last name are 20.96% more likely to be registered Democrats than the national average, with 74.19% being registered with the political party.

 The amount Lambton earn in different countries varies greatly.
 In Norway they earn 32.81% more than the national average, earning 459,640 kr per year; in South Africa they earn 91.94% less than the national average, earning R 19,164 per year; in United States they earn 37.61% more than the national average, earning $59,377 USD per year and in Canada they earn 4.95% less than the national average, earning $47,222 CAD per year.